26 Mar, 2020

 Importance of South Kuril Islands

-Kuril Islands are stretched from the Japanese island of Hokkaido to the southern tip of Russia's Kamchatka Peninsula separating Okhotsk Sea from the North Pacific ocean.
+The Kuril Islands are stretched from the Japanese island of Hokkaido to the southern tip of Russia's the Kamchatka Peninsula separating the Okhotsk Sea from the North Pacific ocean.
 It consists of 56 islands and minor rocks.
 The chain is part of the belt of geologic instability circling the Pacific and contains at least 100 volcanoes, of which 35 are still active, and many hot springs.
 Earthquakes and tidal waves are common phenomena over these islands.

 Part of: GS Prelims and GS-III- Economics